osamanazar47/AirBnB_clone/web_static/README.md

   Update Locations and Amenities filters to display a contextual dropdown when the mouse is on the filter.
   Layout: (based on 5-index.html)

+7. Display results:-
+  An an HTML page that displays a header, footer, a filters box with dropdown and results.With places section addition
+  Layout: (based on 6-index.html)

+8. More details:-
+  An HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search Adding more info to the place article.
+  Layout: (based on 7-index.html)